raphant/lazyft/README.md

 The features include but are not limited to:

 - **Automatic data downloading** - LFT will always know when you need to download data for your pairs before hyperopting or backtesting, so no more worrying about that.
-- **Backtest and Hyperopt Repository** - LFT keeps track of every hyperopt and backtest you save so that you can easily reference them later.
+- **Backtest and Hyperopt Repository** - LFT keeps track of every hyperopt and backtest you save so that allows you to:
+    - View the overall performance of a strategies' backtest/hyperopt history
+    - View the performance of a pair throughout all of your backtest/hyperopt history
+    - Get the performance from all of your strategies from a specific date range.
+    - and more!
 - **Hyperopt IDs** - LFT will automatically remove and add the appropriate parameters based on the IDs you pass to a backtest.
 No more manually deleting and re-adding parameter files.
 - **Smart Space Handling** - LFT supports creating custom spaces for strategies, and that extends what is possible with hyperopting.
 - **Automated Hyperopting and Bactesting** - With the ability of SpaceHandler you can automate the process of hyperopting and backtesting by automatically enabling and disabling custom spaces in a Strategy.